MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 ### Hardware requirements

-The virtual appliance for disconnected operations runs on Azure Local instances, version 2411 or higher.
+The virtual appliance for disconnected operations (preview) runs on Azure Local instances, version 2411 or higher.

 The following checklist provides the hardware requirements needed to operate disconnected during preview: